-Philosophers follow where their logic leads them, regardless of sensory perception or human sensibility or adult sophistication, like schoolboys.
+Philosophers follow where their logic leads them like bright schoolboys, regardless of sensory perception or human sensibility or adult sophistication.
 They unscramble the wisdoms we already have, such as that we exist and that there is a world out there that we appreciate with our senses, and start again from the bottom, going back to a beginning that we never previously had even as infants.
 They start all over again with the tool of logicking with words.
-They are then misled by the logic of words into a maze of abstractions winding upwards into nonsense, the very opposite of rationality.
+They then get misled by the logic of words into a maze of abstractions winding upwards into nonsense, the very opposite of rationality.
 An intelligent, reasonable, rational stopping before that point is required.
 It is the civilized mind that does this, and doesn’t get led into obsessive schoolboyish logicking.

 Philosophers have a mind directed towards logicking with words, instead of accepting what their senses tell them.
 They say that it is because their senses have sometimes misled them.
 Their logicking reaches a high standard and a vocabulary of its own.
 No-one can equal them at it.

 But there are mistakes in their use of language.

 Russell (in my post here) and the early Wittgenstein (here) went some way to putting their fingers on these mistakes with their Logical Atomism.
 According to this theory, many of the statements that Philosophy has forever worried over, aren’t really problems at all when one reveals the logical atoms of meaning that make them up.
 These atoms had been taken for granted and hidden from view.
-If philosophers had first analysed these statements into their logical atoms, much of Philosophy would never have needed to exist.
+If philosophers had first analyzed these statements into their logical atoms, much of Philosophy would never have needed to exist.